 If tree removals are required

 If the tree is 50 cm or greater in diameter (157 cm circumference), a Distinctive Tree Permit is required.
-To obtain a permit, visit your local Client Service Centre to apply.
+Please visit How to Apply for a Distinctive Tree Permit for more information on the permit requirements.
+Please note that you can no longer apply for a permit at your local Client Service Centre.
 Visit Ottawa.ca/urbantree for more information, including how to measure a tree.

 If removal of any City tree is requested, contact Forestry Services through 3-1-1 and a Forestry Inspector will contact you.
 If tree removal is approved, the compensation value of the tree will be assessed and this value must be paid to Forestry Services in addition to the $700 refundable tree planting deposit; the removal and replacement costs will be the responsibility of the applicant.